ThinkDataEd/curriculum/docs/updates.md

 Introduction to Data Science, [https://www.idsucla.org](https://www.idsucla.org){:target="_blank"}

-This website was last updated on September 12, 2024.
+This website was last updated on February 4, 2025.

 Changes that have been made to version 7.0